Residents from 1829 to 1888

 Anna Keeler & Abijah Resseguie

 Abijah served as the landlord while Anna operated as the manager of the hotel, now named the Resseguie Hotel.
 Despite multiple name changes over the years, it remained as the most prominent and thriving hub in the community and region.
-It was due to its increasing popularity as a social hub that the Resseguies added a backroom to the property that housed another kitchen and a larder.
+It was due to its increasing popularity as a social hub that the Resseguies added some architectural changes to the property, including a balustrade, three dormers, wrap-around porches, and a six-foot dining room extension.

-Like his late father-in-law, Abijah was keen on politics and eventually served in the Connecticut State Legislature during the 1840s.
+Abijah was politically involved and eventually served in the Connecticut State Legislature during the 1840s.
 He was known to be a genial host, active in the Episcopal church, and fond of mechanical and scientific innovations like the steamboat, locomotive, and Thomas Edison’s early inventions.
 When he was 80 years old, he spent hours contemplating the physics and mechanics of the suspensions that supported the Brooklyn Bridge.

 A few of the many oddities that one could see at the Keeler Tavern throughout Anna’s tenure as hotel manager